ohri-anurag/ASPMS/doc/Docs.md

 # ASPMS
 Welcome to Accounts and System Parameters Management System.
 This document tries to capture all the use cases of ASPMS.
+## Pre Installation Instructions
+ATS assumes that logger server runs on 172.21.107.1(Network 1) and 172.22.107.1(Network 2).
+So, the machine on which ASPMS is to be tested must be configured to have IP as 172.21.107.1 or 172.22.107.1.
 ## How to Install
 ### Build from source
 1. Install [stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/)